ropeless/compiled_knowledge/README.md

 The primary repository for the project is [github.com/ropeless/compiled_knowledge](https://github.com/ropeless/compiled_knowledge).

-The Python package is available on PyPi, see [pypi.org/project/compiled-knowledge](https://pypi.org/project/compiled-knowledge/).
+The Python package is available on PyPI, see [pypi.org/project/compiled-knowledge](https://pypi.org/project/compiled-knowledge/).

 For more information email